 Philosophy of Teaching:

 As a research and teaching scholar at Baylor University, Dr. Talbert has committed his research, teaching and service to meet the changing needs of students, educators, schools and communities through collaborative development, facilitative leadership, and transformative reflexive praxis.
-Dr. Talbert's 28 years as a professional educator have included public school and university teaching and administration as well as administration and consulting with state and federal education agencies and private corporations.
+Dr. Talbert's many years as a professional educator have included public school and university teaching and administration as well as administration and consulting with state and federal education agencies and private corporations.
 During the 2013-14 academic year Dr. Talbert received a research sabbatical from Baylor University for the purpose of returning to the public high school classroom where he taught tenth grade World History.
 Dr. Talbert’s commitment to meaningful and proactive professional renewal of knowledge and skills has allowed him to continue to have a significant impact in the lives and minds of the university and public school students he mentors and teaches.
 His most recent return to the public school classroom has also provided him a forum for calling for the revitalization of the transformative mission of public schools and educator preparation programs in the U.S.

 Dr. Tony L. Talbert is a Professor of Social/Cultural Studies Education and Qualitative Research in the School of Education at Baylor University.
 Dr. Talbert is a qualitative and ethnographic researcher whose teaching and research areas of expertise include qualitative and ethnographic research design and analysis, social and cultural education, democracy and diversity education, and, social and economic justice education.
 Dr. Talbert refers to his field of research and teaching as Education As Democracy which integrates social/cultural education, democracy and diversity education, and social and economic justice education into a focused discipline of qualitative inquiry examining teacher, student, and community stakeholder empowerment through activist engagement in political, economic, and social issues confronting schools and communities.